Cold-Behaviour/minting-dapp/README.md

-# NFT Minting dApp Starter
+# Code Behavior Minting dApp

 A full stack dApp starter for minting NFTs built on Ethereum (Solidity) with Next.js (React).